 Salt is a necessary pollutant and is vital to ensuring a safe parking and pedestrian walkways.
 However, salt and other ice management chemicals if improperly managed will unnecessarily increase our salt impact to our own vegetation and local water resources.
-Much of the runoff drains to our landscape swales.
-We need to minimize salt to maintain healthy root systems needed for optimum infiltration rates.
+In addition, we need to minimize salt to maintain healthy root systems needed for optimum infiltration rates.